Travel pictures from Turkey

 I didn't make any hotel reservations in advance, I just found a hotel whenever it was time to stay overnight.
 This worked very well, except for the one time when I was seriously overcharged in Selçuk.
 There are plenty of hotels, and even in the high vacation and tourist season I didn't really have a problem.
 Hotels were mostly quite inexpensive (I did not go to the expensive resort areas).
 They were generally no-frills, but clean and comfortable.

 Dollar and Euro standards.
 Since Turkey is a secular country, I didn't expect a problem with getting a beer in the evening, and I was right.
 There always was a bar or restaurant that served alcohol.
 There was one situation that I encountered a couple of times that was kind of strange.
 The glasses there are just a bit too small to hold a whole bottle of beer.
 The bartender would pour a glass, then take the rest of the bottle.
 It seems he collected the rest of each bottle for his own consumption, since he put these bottles in the fridge.
 When that happened the second time I asked for the rest of the bottle and got it.

 Driving in Turkey was not as bad as I was led to believe from my guide book.
 In the western parts it is no different from any country in western Europe.
 But the further east you go, the more challenging the traffic becomes.
 Driving gets more chaotic, and traffic rules matter less and less.

 There is one aspect of driving in Turkey that really hurts: The gas prices!
-I could drive only about 5 km for $1.00.
+I could drive only about 5 km (3.1 miles) for $1.00.
 That really

 Throughout the parts of Turkey that I visited, there was a lot of road construction.
 Turkey is really working on improving road conditions.
 Many roads have recently been or are being expanded from two lanes to four lanes.
 Unfortunately, the road surfaces in most places are tar and gravel, instead of smooth asphalt.
 That makes driving a bit of a problem with stones being thrown around a lot.